Jiaqi202/SpotifySearch/README.md

     * e. exit
 9. For the option a, b, d, the result will be saved as a ".csv" file
     * a.
 The name you input must be as same as spotify has. such as : Tylor Swift, Katy Perry
     * b.
-It is better to be a "complex" word, not only "he ,she, love, cat, dog...", but something special
+Input is better to be a "complex" word, such as "superman", "nintendo"
     * c.
-Sometimes, people don't have recent playlist(like me, because I use other player)
+Sometimes, people don't have recent playlist (like me)
-    * d. the raw data will have 500 rows, but I cut 100 rows
+    * d.
+The raw data will have 500 rows, but I cut it to 100 rows
     * e. noting, just exit it

 **C. Note**